Alfried Krupp von Bohlen und Halbach: Personal life

+Newman portrait

+Newsweek commissioned portrait photographer Arnold Newman to take Alfried's portrait in 1963.
+Newman initially refused due to his Jewish heritage, but relented and shot the portrait.
+The portrait portrays Alfried, leaning forward at the camera with his hands clasped under his chin, as "sinister" and "Mephistopheles incarnate".
+Alfried detested the photograph, threatening to make Newman a "persona non grata in Germany" if it was published.
+The portrait was nonetheless published and became one of Newman's most famous works; Newman later admitted that he chose to portray Alfried in an unflattering manner as a form of revenge for his wartime crimes and friendship with Hitler.

 Record collection

-After his death, Krupp von Bohlen und Halbach's record collection went to the Folkwang University in Essen.
-Even before his death (1966), he had donated part of the Villa Hügel library to the Ruhr University Bochum.
+After his death in 1967, Alfried's record collection went to the Folkwang University in Essen.
+He had previously donated part of the Villa Hügel library to the Ruhr University Bochum in 1966.

 Sailing

-Krupp von Bohlen und Halbach was an enthusiastic sailor.
+Alfried was an enthusiastic sailor.
 At the sailing competitions of the 1936 Summer Olympics off Kiel, he won the bronze medal for Germany with the crew of his 8mR racing yacht Germania III.
 He later had the yachts Germania V (1956), which he donated to the Deutscher Hochseesportverband HANSA, and Germania VI (1963) built, with which he also actively sailed.

 Honors

+The sea rescue cruiser Alfried Krupp was operated by the German Sea Rescue Society from 1988 to 2020.

-In 1961, Krupp von Bohlen und Halbach received the Ring of Honor from the city of Essen, after the city of Essen had distanced itself from his parents Gustav and Bertha Krupp 15 years earlier and had revoked their honorary citizenship.
+In 1961, Alfried received the Ring of Honor from the city of Essen, after the city of Essen had distanced itself from his parents Gustav and Bertha Krupp 15 years earlier and had revoked their honorary citizenship.
 Now, on the 150th anniversary of the Krupp company, Alfried was honoured.
 The anniversary speech was given by former German President Theodor Heuss.
 On the perception of Krupp in the post-war period, he said: "Let me put it quite drastically: the idea as if the procuration and the design office at (the armaments companies) Schneider-Creusot, at Škoda [...] and so on were entrusted to heavenly angels, while the corresponding buildings at Krupp were a branch of the devilish hell.
 Throughout the millennia of human history, the manufacture of weapons [...] is a very simple historical fact, which one may certainly regret.
 But that does not eliminate it from the world."

 The Alfried Krupp Institute for Advanced Study (in German: Alfried Krupp Wissenschaftskolleg Greifswald), the Alfried Krupp Hospital in Essen, the rescue cruiser Alfried Krupp, a chair for corporate and capital market law at Bucerius Law School and the Alfried Krupp College on the campus of Jacobs University Bremen are named after him.